LivePersonInc/ephemerals/README.md

 - Kubernetes

+For this quickstart, you can create a Kubernetes cluster using following options:

+- Run a Kuberenetes cluster locally using Minikube.
+You can find a detailed [tutorial here](http://blog.kubernetes.io/2016/07/minikube-easily-run-kubernetes-locally.html) on how to install and use Minikube.
-For this quickstart, you can create a Kubernetes cluster by opening an account on [Google Cloud Platform (GCP)](https://cloud.google.com).
-GCP and its [Container Engine](https://cloud.google.com/container-engine/) use Kubernetes to manage and orchestrate containers in the cluster.
+- Opening an account on [Google Cloud Platform (GCP)](https://cloud.google.com).
+GCP and its [Container Engine(GKE)](https://cloud.google.com/container-engine/) use Kubernetes to manage and orchestrate containers in the cluster.
+Follow this [tutorial](https://deis.com/blog/2016/first-kubernetes-cluster-gke/) to spinup your first Kubernetes cluster on GKE.

 ## Quickstart